 You Can Make a Difference

 At Hebrew SeniorLife we are committed to transforming the experience of aging for the seniors we serve.
-We depend on the generous donation of time from our volunteers who make it possible to offer so many life-enhancing programs.
-In turn, our volunteers find it gratifying to know that they make a real difference in an older adult’s life with their service.
+Our life-enhancing programs depend on volunteers and their generous donation of time; making real differences in older adults' lives.

-- Visit one-on-one with patients - you can play games, do art projects, listen to music, walk outside, or just sit quietly together
+- Visiting one-on-one with patients - you can play games, do art projects, listen to music, walk outside, or just sit quietly together

-- Provide support for the occupational therapy team
+- Providing support for the occupational and expressive therapy teams

 - Lead or assist with small group activities, including music, art, reading stories aloud, and holiday celebrations

 - Work individually with patients during mealtimes to assist with feeding

 - Support resident services teams at senior living communities